derektypist/project-euler-056/README.md

 # Project Euler 056 - Powerful Digit Sum

-A googol (10<sup>100</sup>) is a massive number; one followed by one-hundred zeros; 100<sup>100</sup> is almost unimaginably large: one followed by two-hundred zeros.
+A googol (10<sup>100</sup>) is a massive number: one followed by one-hundred zeros; 100<sup>100</sup> is almost unimaginably large: one followed by two-hundred zeros.
 Despite their size, the sum of the digits in each number is only 1.

-Considering natural numbers of the form, a<sup>b</sup>, where a, b &lt; n, what is the maximum digit sum?
+Considering natural numbers of the form, a<sup>b</sup>, where a, b &lt; n, what is the maximum digital sum?

 Information at [Project Euler 056](https://projecteuler.net/problem=56)